 Overview: Rental housing can be a great investment if you have the willingness to manage your own properties.
 To pursue this route, you’ll have to select the right property, finance it or buy it outright, maintain it and deal with tenants.
 You can do very well if you make smart purchases.
 With housing prices cooling off recently, a strategic purchase of real estate could work out well in the long term, especially as interest rates topped out in 2023.

 Who are they good for?
 Rental housing is a good investment for long-term investors who want to manage their own properties and generate regular cash flow.

 Risks: You won’t enjoy the ease of buying and selling your assets in the stock market with a click or a tap on your internet-enabled device.

 Worse, you might have to endure the occasional 3 a.m. call about a burst pipe.

-Rewards: Despite mortgage rates climbing higher, it still may be a good time to finance the purchase of a new property, though the unstable economy may make it harder to actually run it.
+Rewards: With interest rates hitting their cyclical high last year, it may be a good time to finance the purchase of a new property in 2024 as rates fall, though an unstable economy may make it harder to actually run it.

 If you hold your assets over time, gradually pay down debt and grow your rents, you’ll likely have a powerful cash flow when it comes time to retire.

 Where to get them: You’ll likely need to work with a real estate broker to find rental housing, or you can work on building out a network that may be able to source you better deals before they hit the market.